Lawrence Elery Wilson

 Lawrence Elery Wilson (July 7, 1884 – June 23, 1946) was an American businessman and politician from South Arkansas.
 He served in the Arkansas House of Representatives from 1927 to 1931.
-He was elected Lieutenant Governor of Arkansas, serving under Governor Harvey Parnell until he was defeated by Lee Cazort in the Democratic primary.
+He was the sixth lieutenant governor of Arkansas, serving under Governor Harvey Parnell until he was defeated by Lee Cazort in the Democratic primary.

 Early life

 Wilson was born in Village, Arkansas to L.T.
 Wilson and Mattie (née Booth) Wilson on July 7, 1884.
 He had five brothers and one sister.
 He attended local schools, the Southwest Academy at Magnolia, and briefly taught school after graduation.
 He moved to Finn, Arkansas and worked as an auditor at the Grayson Lumber Company until 1918.
 He took a job with Watts Brothers in Camden, a rapidly growing economic center in the Arkansas Timberlands, in 1918.
 The region would soon have a small oil boom, further driving growth and prosperity.

 Political career

 Wilson first won election as Ouachita County circuit and chancery clerk in November 1922.
 He held the position from January 1923 to January 1927.
 He won a seat in the Arkansas House of Representatives to represent Ouachita County in November 1926, and was seated in the 46th Arkansas General Assembly in January 1927.
 Wilson won reelection in November 1928.